Thurpan/Thurpan/README.md

 - [statname-reformat](https://github.com/Thurpan/statname-reformat)
   Small Flask app that turns pasted Statname summary text into a cleaner format.
 Built because copying, editing, and reformatting the same poker stats by hand is annoying.

-## Currently

-- Learning more Python
+## What I'm working on

-- Building tools for poker and gambling workflows
+- A Discord bot for my poker stable
+- A table-scanner
+- A preflop range viewer
+- A solver for Superbru
 - Interested in projects that make data easier to use for decision-making

 ## Find me